zzzprojects/docs/learnentityframeworkcore.com/faq/inheritance/table-per-type/can-i-have-multiple-dbset-instance-for-each-class-within-a-tpt-inheritance-in-ef-core.md

 title: Can I have multiple DbSet instances for each class within a TPT inheritance in EF Core?
 ---

-Sure, it's always recommended to have multiple `DbSet` when working with any inheritance such as `TPT`.
+Sure, it's always recommended to have multiple `DbSet` instances when working with any inheritance such as `TPT`.
 It makes it easier to query your entities when you already know exactly the type.

 Here is an example: